 • Ecology studies: how can we estimate the sizes of populations of plants and animals?

-Additional content for separate science students (covered across Year 10 and 11)
+Additional content for triple science students (covered across Year 10 and 11)

 • Biology: Culturing microorganisms; monoclonal antibodies; plant disease; the brain; the eye; control of body temperature; maintaining water and nitrogen balance in the body; plant hormones; cloning; theory of evolution; speciation; genetics; decomposition; impact of environmental change; trophic levels; food production.